Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

 At the outset, he expressed his gratitude to the member companies for their cooperation in complying with the Guidelines for the Preparation of Product Information Summaries for Prescription Drugs (hereinafter referred to as "the Guidelines") and to the more than 600 people who attended today's workshop.

-In this training session, he introduced and explained the following issues that have been frequently pointed out as Class II issues in the past three review meetings: (1) subgroup analysis, (2) false, exaggerated, or misleading expressions, (3) emphasis on safety, and (4) assurance of safety.
-He also introduced and explained the following points, which are often pointed out in Class II at the past three review meetings: (1) subgroup analysis, (2) false, exaggerated, or misleading expressions, and (3) emphasis on safety.
+In this workshop, the following issues were introduced and explained: (1) subgroup analysis, (2) false, exaggerated, or misleading expressions, (3) emphasis on safety, and (4) assurance, etc., which were frequently pointed out as Class II issues in the past three review meetings.
+Explanation will be given on (1) subgroup analysis, (2) false, exaggerated, or misleading statements, and (3) emphasis on safety and assurance, etc., so please refer to the presentation as a reference for your daily review.

 In the field of drug development, the GCP Renovation is currently under discussion, and the style of drug development is changing drastically, including the revitalization of discussions on the use of real world data (RWD) such as registries, and discussions in the Diet on the urgent approval system.
 He concluded by saying that it is the responsibility of companies that market pharmaceuticals to provide medical professionals with correct and appropriate information, data, and results of pharmaceuticals, and that this training session was planned to ensure that the information provided to medical professionals is correctly disseminated.

-Sharing of cases pointed out at the Product Information Summary Review Meeting
+Sharing of cases pointed out at the Review Board of Ethical Drug Product Information Brochure

 This training session was planned to promote understanding of the preparation guidelines, and included case studies of items that were frequently pointed out as "Class II" at the past (113th, 114th, and 115th) review meetings.
 Below is the training program of the day.